 Barbecue Baked Chicken Wings – Make the Sweet and Spicy Sauce Everyone Will Love

-See it in the back of the photo?
-That’s what your looking for, we buy ours at our local grocery store in the international section, but you can find it at Asian or International grocery stores, too.
-Get a bottle, you’ll love it!
-You could even make a double batch and save it in the fridge up to one week.
-Dip fries, veggies or chicken nuggets in it and you’ll be happy.
+Sriracha is in the back of the photo above.
+That’s what you are looking for, we buy ours at our local grocery store in the international section, but you can find it at Asian or International grocery stores, too.

 How to Bake Wings